 Liability was admitted by the hospital (as needles shouldn't be put in general waste) and our client recovered £2,000 in damages in respects of the incident.

 You can complete our simple online claim enquiry form and one of our specialist needle stick injury lawyers will contact you when convenient.
-Or you can call us direct on 08000 93 00 94.
+Alternatively, you can call us direct on 08000 93 00 94.

 We're keen to help you make a successful needle stick injury compensation claim on a no win no fee basis, and firmly believe that talking to us will be the first step in securing the compensation you deserve.